-Local mom Jennifer Curry reviews the Hub City Bookshop, Little River Coffee Bar, and Cakehead Bakeshop in downtown Spartanburg.
-These three wonderful businesses are conveniently located right beside each other and provide the perfect place to read, drink coffee, and eat a treat!
+Local mom Jennifer Curry reviews the Hub City Bookshop and Little River Coffee Bar in downtown Spartanburg.
+These two wonderful businesses are conveniently located right beside each other and provide the perfect place to read, drink coffee, and eat a treat!
 For more ideas of things to do in downtown Spartanburg see our guide.

 Located in the heart of downtown Spartanburg in the historic Masonic Temple resides three thriving businesses.
 Anchored by the award-winning Hub City Bookshop, these local businesses have become a focal point for the booming downtown movement by creating a spot for local residents and families to gather, share ideas, and shop.